camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

 #### `update`

-The `update` event is emitted everytime anything on the task changed expect assignment, including candidate groups, candidate users, the due date, or the follow-up date.
-It is also emitted on custom lifecycle actions that do not contain a payload, such as `start`, `pause`, or any other action of interest.
+The `update` event is emitted every time anything on the task changed except assignment, including candidate groups, candidate users, the due date, or the follow-up date.
+It is also emitted on custom life cycle actions that do not contain a payload, such as `start`, `pause`, or any other action of interest.

 #### `complete`

 The `complete` event is emitted on task completion.
 It can contain a custom action as well to indicate the outcome, such as `approved` or `rejected`.

-## Task lifecycle reporting
+## Task life cycle reporting

-You can use the stream of task lifecycle events to populate an audit log or to build productivity reports.
+You can use the stream of task life cycle events to populate an audit log or to build productivity reports.

-### Task lifecycle reporting in Optimize
+### Task life cycle reporting in Optimize

 Optimize supports task productivity reports.
 However, it is currently limited to reports that measure assigned vs. unassigned time.
 In future versions, it is planned to calculate the net work and idle time of a task based on the following actions:

-- **Idle time:** Time a task was open, i.e. time to `start`.
+- **Idle time:** Time a task was open, for example, time to `start`.
-- **Net working time:** Time during which a task was actually processed, i.e. time from `start` to `complete`, minus the time during which it was paused (action `pause` until the next `resume` action).
+- **Net working time:** Time during which a task was actually processed, for example, time from `start` to `complete`, minus the time during which it was paused (action `pause` until the next `resume` action).

-### Export task lifecycle events to external systems
+### Export task life cycle events to external systems

-You can implement a [custom exporter](/self-managed/concepts/exporters.md) or use any from the [Camunda community](https://github.com/orgs/camunda-community-hub/repositories?q=exporter) <GHIcon /> to export task lifecycle events to any external system.
+You can implement a [custom exporter](/self-managed/concepts/exporters.md) or use any from the [Camunda community](https://github.com/orgs/camunda-community-hub/repositories?q=exporter) <GHIcon /> to export task life cycle events to any external system.
 Use it to stream task events to BI or dashboarding tools, or use real-time stream processing frameworks like [Apache Spark](https://spark.apache.org/) for high-volume use cases.